Mining: Medieval Europe

 Use of water power in the form of water mills was extensive.
 The water mills were employed in crushing ore, raising ore from shafts, and ventilating galleries by powering giant bellows.
 Black powder was first used in mining in Selmecbánya, Kingdom of Hungary (now Banská Štiavnica, Slovakia) in 1627.
 Black powder allowed blasting of rock and earth to loosen and reveal ore veins.
 Blasting was much faster than fire-setting and allowed the mining of previously impenetrable metals and ores.
-In 1762, the world's first mining academy was established in the same town there.
+In 1762, one of the world's first mining academies was established in the same town there.

 The widespread adoption of agricultural innovations such as the iron plowshare, as well as the growing use of metal as a building material, was also a driving force in the tremendous growth of the iron industry during this period.
 Inventions like the arrastra were often used by the Spanish to pulverize ore after being mined.
 This device was powered by animals and used the same principles used for grain threshing.

 Much of the knowledge of medieval mining techniques comes from books such as Biringuccio's De la pirotechnia and probably most importantly from Georg Agricola's De re metallica (1556).
 These books detail many different mining methods used in German and Saxon mines.
 A prime issue in medieval mines, which Agricola explains in detail, was the removal of water from mining shafts.
 As miners dug deeper to access new veins, flooding became a very real obstacle.
 The mining industry became dramatically more efficient and prosperous with the invention of mechanically- and animal-driven pumps.

 Africa

 Iron metallurgy in Africa dates back over four thousand years.
 Gold became an important commodity for Africa during the trans-Saharan gold trade from the 7th century to the 14th century.
 Gold was often traded to Mediterranean economies that demanded gold and could supply salt, even though much of Africa was abundant with salt due to the mines and resources in the Sahara desert.
 The trading of gold for salt was mostly used to promote trade between the different economies.
-Since the 19th century, gold and diamond mining in Southern Africa has had major political and economic impacts.
+Since the Great Trek in the 19th century, after, gold and diamond mining in Southern Africa has had major political and economic impacts.
 The Democratic Republic of Congo is the largest producer of diamonds in Africa, with an estimated 12 million carats in 2019.
 Other types of mining reserves in Africa include cobalt, bauxite, iron ore, coal, and copper.